InformaticsMatters/fragnet/orchestration/README.md

 ### The ssh-agent
 You might need to use the ssh agent to allow Ansible access to the created hosts.
-You just need to add the key used by terraform. i.e. :-
+You just need to add the `aws_key_name` that's used by terraform. i.e.:-

     $ eval $(ssh-agent)
     $ ssh-add ~/.ssh/abc-im